sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 Above, gene_names.txt contains the names of the genes you want to use to make the species tree.

-We use ASTRAL-III (version 5.1.1 and above).
+We have mainly been using ASTRAL-III (version 5.1.1 and above).
 See the article [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2129-y) and ASTRAL documentation [here](https://github.com/smirarab/ASTRAL).
 However, a better option may be Weighted Astral, i.e. [wASTRAL](https://github.com/chaoszhang/ASTER/blob/master/tutorial/astral-hybrid.md), part of the ASTER suite, because it gives a higher weight to clades with higher bootstrap support values, thereby limiting the negative impact that gene tree error has on ASTRAL.

 When using ASTRAL-III, it is better to collapse very low support branches in the gene trees before running ASTRAL.
 It can be done with newick utilities in the following way (for branches with less than 10% bootstrap):